mroonga/mroonga/doc/en/source/developer/debug.rst

   % ./configure CFLAGS="-ggdb3 -O0" CXXFLAGS="-ggdb3 -O0" --with-debug --prefix=/tmp/local --with-mysql-source=$HOME/work/mysql-5.5.13 --with-mysql-config=$HOME/work/mysql-5.5.13/scripts/mysql_config
   % make

-Whe you successfully build both, please invoke tests like the following.
+When you successfully build both, please invoke tests like the following.
 If you get ``[pass]`` for all tests, you succeeded to build for debugging. ::

   % test/run-sql-test.sh